OpenAPITools/openapi-generator/docs/usage.md

             generation.

         --server-variables <server variables>
-            sets server variables for spec documents which support variable templating of servers.
+            sets server variables overrides for spec documents which support variable templating of servers.

         --skip-validate-spec
             Skips the default behavior of validating an input specification.